Bob Forrest: 1997present: The Bicycle Thief, solo career, and sobriety

 A newly sober Forrest resumed writing music in 1997.
-He met the 17-year-old guitarist Josh Klinghoffer, and the two began to collaborate on songs that Forrest had written.
+He met the 17-year-old guitarist Josh Klinghoffer, and the two began to collaborate on songs that Forrest had penned.
 They formed the band The Bicycle Thief, and their work culminated in the album You Come and Go Like a Pop Song in 1999.

 Thelonious Monster reunited with Forrest at the helm, releasing California Clam Chowder in 2004.
-The band played shows intermittently.
-In 2006, Forrest leased his first solo album, Modern Folk and Blues Wednesday.
+The band would continue to play shows intermittently.
+In 2006, Forrest released his first solo album, Modern Folk and Blues Wednesday.
 In 2008, Forrest began releasing a series of live digital EPs on his official website.

-Forrest released the album Survival Songs on October 9, 2015.
-It is a stripped-down folk album with new material and folk versions of existing Thelonious Monster and Bicycle Thief songs, and features Zander Schloss on unplugged acoustic guitar.
+Forrest released a new album, Survival Songs, on October 9, 2015, which was produced by Ian Brennan.
+It is a folk album with new material and stripped-down versions of existing Thelonious Monster and Bicycle Thief songs, and features Zander Schloss on unplugged acoustic guitar.
 It was released on Six Degrees Records.
 In 2018, he released the live album Bob Forrest + Friends Live 2016 on Greenway Records.

 In 2020, Thelonious Monster released Oh That Monster, their first album in 16 years.

 Addiction advocacy and counseling

-Forrest earned the nickname Rehab Bob for his contributions to addiction services.
-Forrest participated in the Musicians Assistance Program, and he formed a working relationship with Dr. Drew Pinsky.
-The two had met in 1988 when Forrest was under the influence on set of Pinsky's show Loveline.
-Pinsky offered him a job at Las Encinas Hospital.
+Forrest earned the nickname "Rehab Bob" for his contributions to addiction services.
+Forrest became a regular Alcoholics Anonymous sponsor with the Musicians Assistance Program, and he formed a working relationship with Dr. Drew Pinsky.
+The two had met previously in 1988, when Forrest was under the influence on set of Pinsky's show Loveline.
+Pinsky was impressed with how well Forrest cleaned up, and he offered him a job at Las Encinas Hospital.
 Forrest would become director of the chemical dependency program at the hospital.

 By 2007, Forrest was seeking ways to reduce the stigma of rehab.
 He encouraged Pinsky to explore the idea of creating a television show on the topic.
 Forrest was successful, and in 2008, he joined Pinsky as a drug counselor on Celebrity Rehab.
 He appeared on all six seasons.
 He also featured on the 2009 spin-off Sober House.

 Forrest is the co-founder of Hollywood Recovery Services, a counseling service for people after they appear on Celebrity Rehab.
 He also co-founded Oro House Recovery Centers in California.
+Established in 2010, the facility serves as a luxury inpatient rehabilitation center.

 Forrest, alongside Chuck Davis, hosts Bob Forrest's Don't Die Podcast.
 The podcast was created with the goal of increasing awareness to addiction.
 Mike Martt co-hosted the program until his death in 2023.